zawmh96/Terraform-Labs/Lab 1/README.md

 ![image](https://github.com/user-attachments/assets/d9208737-1a20-4c46-8846-3fc7fa936c52)

-### Step 9: Validate the state lock for preventing any concurrent operations.
+### Step 9: Validate the state lock for preventing any concurrent operations

 Make a change in length from 10 to 20 and apply the configuration from one terminal.
 While runing in the terminal, make another change and apply it at another terminal.